Proteidae Gray, 1825

 Eastern USA and adjacent Canada; Adriatic seaboard, as far north as Istrian region and as far south as Montenegro; isolated population in northeastern Italy.

 Hecht, 1957, Proc.
 Zool.
 Soc.
-Calcutta: 282-292; Hecht and Edwards, 1976, Am.
-Nat., 110: 653-667; and Hecht and Edwards, 1977, in Hecht et al. (eds.), Major Patterns Vert.
-Evol.: 3-51, argued for an independent origin of Proteus and Necturus.
+Calcutta: 282–292; Hecht and Edwards, 1976, Am.
+Nat., 110: 653–667; and Hecht and Edwards, 1977, in Hecht et al. (eds.), Major Patterns Vert.
+Evol.: 3–51, argued for an independent origin of Proteus and Necturus.
 Seto, Pomerat, and Kezer, 1964, Am.
-Nat., 98: 71-78, noted the very similar karyotypes of Proteus and Necturus and suggested that this was due to close relationship.
-Larsen and Guthrie, 1974, Copeia, 1974: 635-643, and Estes, 1981, Handb.
+Nat., 98: 71–78, noted the very similar karyotypes of Proteus and Necturus and suggested that this was due to close relationship.
+Larsen and Guthrie, 1974, Copeia, 1974: 635–643, and Estes, 1981, Handb.
 Palaeoherpetol., 2: 26, discussed the evidence and tentatively considered Proteidae a monophyletic taxon.
 Trontelj and Goricki, 2003, Nat.
-Croat., Zagreb, 12: 113-120, supported monophyly of the Proteidae on the basis of 12S rDNA sequence evidence.
-Gao and Shubin, 2001, Nature, 410: 574-577, provided an analysis of molecular data and morphology (including relevant fossils) that suggested that Proteidae is the sister taxon of Sirenidae.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Croat., Zagreb, 12: 113–120, supported monophyly of the Proteidae on the basis of 12S rDNA sequence evidence.
+Gao and Shubin, 2001, Nature, 410: 574–577, provided an analysis of molecular data and morphology (including relevant fossils) that suggested that Proteidae is the sister taxon of Sirenidae.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297: 172, came to the conclusion that Sirenidae is the sister taxon of Proteidae.
 Wiens, Bonett, and Chippindale, 2005, Syst.
 Biol., 54: 115, and Roelants, Gower, Wilkinson, Loader, Biju, Guillaume, Moriau, and Bossuyt, 2007, Proc.
 Natl.
 Acad.
 Sci.
-USA, 104: 887-892, provided evidence for the monophyly of Proteidae and placed it far from Sirenidae.
-Vitt and Caldwell, 2009, Herpetology, 3rd Ed.: 428-429, provided a general taxonomic account and map as part of a much more general and extensive overview of biology.
+USA, 104: 887–892, provided evidence for the monophyly of Proteidae and placed it far from Sirenidae.
 Zhang and Wake, 2009, Mol.
 Phylogenet.
-Evol., 53: 492-508, reported on molecular phylogenetics of salamanders based on mtDNA and provided an estimate of time since origin of the salamander families.
+Evol., 53: 492–508, reported on molecular phylogenetics of salamanders based on mtDNA and provided an estimate of time since origin of the salamander families.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
-Evol., 61: 543-583, confirmed that Proteus is the sister taxon of Necturus and suggested that Proteidae is the sister taxon of a group composed of Rhyacotritonidae, Amphiumidae, and Plethodontidae (the taxon Plethosalamandroidei of Frost et al., 2006).
+Evol., 61: 543–583, confirmed that Proteus is the sister taxon of Necturus and suggested that Proteidae is the sister taxon of a group composed of Rhyacotritonidae, Amphiumidae, and Plethodontidae (the taxon Plethosalamandroidei of Frost et al., 2006).
 Zheng, Peng, Kuro-o, and Zeng, 2011, Mol.
 Biol.
-Evol., 28: 2521-2535, reported on the estimated time of origin of this taxon.
-Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39-55, briefly reviewed the taxonomic history of this taxon and recognized two subfamilies, Necturinae and Proteinae to contain the living genera and associated fossil taxa.
+Evol., 28: 2521–2535, reported on the estimated time of origin of this taxon.
+Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39–55, briefly reviewed the taxonomic history of this taxon and recognized two subfamilies, Necturinae and Proteinae to contain the living genera and associated fossil taxa.
+Fouquette and Dubois, 2014, Checklist N.A.
+Amph.
+Rept., 1(Amph.): 229, noted that should the North American genus Necturus be included in a monotypic subfamily the name would have to be Phanerobrachinae Fitzinger, 1826, not Necturinae Fitzinger, 1843.
 Vitt and Caldwell, 2013, Herpetology, 4th Ed., provided a summary of life history, diagnosis, and taxonomy.

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.